The Emergence of the Software Bill of Material

 The next level of the supply chain is the OS.
 We need to know the underlying operating system packages installed on the build machine.
 These operating systems packages affect how the compiler and packagers produce their artifacts and impact the ability to reproduce a build.
 It could also introduce vulnerabilities from old OS packages still being consumed.
 OS SBOMSs are not currently gathered by default, even though the SBOM schema can store them.
 In CycloneDX this data is stored as Components.

 The software compile translates source code into objects.
-To create a source to object parity, we must know what the compiler consumed for input and produced as output.
-Unfortunately, SBOMs at this level do not exist outside of commercial build tools such as OpenMake Meister and IBM Rational ClearCase (ClearMake).
+To create a source-to-object parity, we must know what the compiler consumed for input and produced as output.
+Unfortunately, Software Bill of Materials at this level do not exist outside of commercial build tools such as OpenMake Meister and IBM Rational ClearCase (ClearMake).

 Transitive Dependencies SBOM